Amir-Ranjbr/FrontEndMentorSolution/README.md

 # FrontEnd Mentor Solution
-## You can change in branch and see another projects
+## You can switch to another branch and view different projects.